anupamkandel/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 #### How to create an empty array

-In JavaScript, we can create an array in different ways.
-Let us see different ways to create an array.
-It is very common to use _const_ instead of _let_ to declare an array variable.
-If you are using const it means you do not use that variable name again.
+In JavaScript, we use three keywords to declare variables: _var_, _let_, and _const_.
+While _var_ has been around for a long time, _let_ and _const_ were introduced in ES6 to provide more flexible and reliable variable scoping.

 - Using Array constructor